 Your partner is financially dependent on you if you have the highest income.
 Financially interdependent means that you rely on your joint finances to support your standard of living.
 It doesn’t mean that you need to be contributing equally.
 For example, if your partner’s income is a lot more than yours, he or she may pay the mortgage and most of the bills and you may pay for the weekly shopping.

 Please note, the amount payable to your cohabiting partner will be less than that payable to a spouse or registered civil partner if you have elected not to pay additional contributions in respect of any membership before 6 April 1988.

 Additional Voluntary Contributions

-If you are receiving an annuity from any of the in-house AVC providers (Equitable Life, Aegon Scottish Equitable or Prudential), that provider will also need to be notified of your death.
+If you are receiving an annuity from any of the in-house AVC providers (Utmost Life, Aegon Scottish Equitable or Prudential), that provider will also need to be notified of your death.
 If you elected to include a survivor’s provision from your AVC fund, the provider will arrange payment of a survivor’s annuity.

 Where a member was receiving additional pension as a result of paying Additional Regular Contributions (ARCs), the Survivor’s Pension, if originally incorporated into the contract, is paid at half of the rate of the member’s additional pension.